BackupTheBerlios/hjb-svn/trunk/docs/rst/delete-provider.rst

 :Returns: N/A

-This **DELETE** request triggers shutdown of the provider identified by the request's URI.
+This **DELETE** request triggers shutdown of the provider identified by the request's URI_.
 This command

 * is idempotent.
 I.e., it can be invoked multiple times - if the provider is no longer present, the command is ignored.